leevicode/real-time-bus/docs/adr/008-gtfs-feed-selection-1.md

 Provides stop-level delay information for UC-02 (track a single vehicle in detail).
 Without this, we can only show position, not estimated arrival or delay status.

 **Service Alerts (Medium)**
-Required by the assignment.
 Displayed as banners when a route has active disruptions (UC-03).
 Refreshed less frequently since alerts change slowly.

 **GTFS Static (Medium)**
 Provides route names, stop locations, and schedule data.
 Loaded once on startup since static data changes infrequently.